 Considerations for LAs: This potential win-win generally receives less attention and is less frequently included in LAs strategies and CANZ plans.
-It is less well understood in part because LAs have limited data on emissions and opportunities for improvement with their areas and their own remit.
 Although there is a wide variability in the extent of agricultural land owned and tenanted by LAs, they could be key players in demonstrating and promoting an agricultural transition, beyond the proposed new ELMS.